 Though intentions are good, the danger of helicopter parenting is that it runs counter to the behavior needed to raise self-confident, independent, motivated children who will be ready for the real world.
-"As it turns out, so-called helicopter parenting does kids no favors," explains Joel L. Young, MD, medical director of the Rochester Center for Behavioral Medicine and diplomate of the American Board of Adolescent Psychiatry, in Psychology Today.
+"As it turns out, so-called helicopter parenting does kids no favors," explains Joel L. Young, MD, medical director of the Rochester Center for Behavioral Medicine and a diplomate of the American Board of Adolescent Psychiatry, in Psychology Today.
 "It can be challenging to watch a child fail—or to wonder if they will succeed—but this is a necessary ingredient in the recipe for successful adulthood."
-Below we've listed the five top warning signs of helicopter parenting and how to take a step back and find a healthy balance.

-You negotiate for your child's conflicts.
-Helicopter parents have a tendency to step in for their children anytime a conflict arises.
+Helicopter parents have a tendency to step in for their children anytime conflict arises, instead of letting their children learn how to problem-solve.
 "Encourage your children to solve their own problems by asking them to contemplate potential solutions," says Young.

-You shield your child from failure.
-It's natural to want the best for your child, but that shouldn't mean guarding them from life's realities.
-"Don't raise your child to expect treatment that is different from or better than treatment other children receive," notes Young.
+It's natural to want the best for your child, but that shouldn't mean guarding them against life's realities.
+"Don't raise your child to expect treatment that is different from, or better than, treatment other children receive," notes Young.
 "Every child deserves an equal chance at a sports team or scholarship.
 Your child shouldn't expect to get something they don't deserve or didn't earn."

 You Keep Your Child on a Short Leash